chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-taylor-green-vortex/3d-taylor-green-vortex.rst

     end
   end

 We set ``mg verbosity = quiet`` to prevent logging of the multigrid parameters during the simulation.
-Setting ``mg min level = -1`` ensures that the ``mg level min cells=16`` parameter is used to determine the coarsest level.
+Setting ``mg min level = -1`` ensures that the ``mg level min cells = 16`` parameter is used to determine the coarsest level.
 It is important to ensure that the Taylor-Green vortex has sufficient cells on the coarsest level since periodic boundary conditions are used.
 Indeed, using a coarsest level with a single cell can lead to a problematic situation where too few degrees of freedom are available on the coarsest level.

 The ``smoother``, ``Eigenvalue estimation parameters`` and ``coarse-grid solver`` subsections are explained in the **Theory Guide** (under construction).